Toxic Algae: What They Are and How to Prevent Growth

-What is toxic algae?
+What are toxic algae?

 Harmful effects of toxic algae: